 To many visitors, Nairobi is just an airport and a hotel room – but there are some cultural and conservation gems here.
 In the suburb of Karen, visitors are welcome at Kazuri Beads: an empowerment workshop where 300 local women have secure employment in crafting ceramic jewellery.
 Through its creation of jobs for these women in difficult circumstances – and providing them and their families with medical cover – the company is Fair Trade certified.

 One of Kenya’s most heart-breaking – and heart-warming – conservation projects is also just a short drive from the city.
-The Daphne Sheldrick Elephant Orphanage provides habitat for little elephants whose mothers have been killed by poachers.
+The Sheldrick Wildlife Trust Nairobi Nursery provides habitat for little elephants whose mothers have been killed by poachers.
 Here you can spend a short time with the playful orphans as they are fed.
-You can even foster an elephant through the UK-based charity, the David Sheldrick Wildlife Trust.
+You can even foster an elephant through the UK-based charity, the Sheldrick Wildlife Trust.
 So far, the Trust has hand-raised over 150 infant elephants and released many into nearby Tsavo National Park.

 Conservation efforts are happening in other regions of Kenya, too.
 In Amboseli, the Born Free Foundation and Kenya Wildlife Service have worked together to create life-changing – and life-preserving – lion-proof bomas.
 Amboseli is a region of high human-wildlife conflict; lions find a way through livestock enclosures to destroy cattle and, in turn, are destroyed by villagers.
 But a lion-proof boma is an enclosure that’s made of chain fences instead of thorns – and if the lion can’t destroy the livestock, there’s less reason for it to lose its life.
 Our Leopard Safari includes all of these insightful excursions.